Bay County DOH gives 300 seniors the COVID-19 vaccine at drive up event

 CALLAWAY Fla.
-(WMBB) 00 The fight against the coronavirus is moving to the next level as the Bay County Department of Health held their first drive through vaccine event.
+(WMBB)– The fight against the coronavirus is moving to the next level as the Bay County Department of Health held their first drive through vaccine event.

 Saturday they were able to vaccinate around 300 seniors using the Moderna vaccine at the Callaway Arts and Conference Center .